Brewer Gold Mine

-The Brewer Gold Mine, located near Jefferson in Chesterfield County, South Carolina, operated intermittently from the early 1820s until 1995.
+The Brewer Gold Mine, located near Jefferson in Chesterfield County, South Carolina, United States, operated intermittently from the early 1820s until 1995.
 From 1987 to 1995, the Brewer Gold Mining Company extracted over 12 million tons of ore and waste rock through open-pit mining, before major infrastructure failures that caused contamination of nearby waterways and the death of aquatic life up to 50 miles downstream.
-Brewer Gold Mining Company abandon the site after initial clean up plans failed, resulting in acid rock drainage in Little Fork Creek.
+Brewer Gold Mining Company, a subsidiary of Costain Holdings, abandoned the site after initial clean up plans failed, resulting in acid rock drainage in Little Fork Creek.
 Responsibility for the site's cleanup then fell to the South Carolina Department of Health and Environmental Control (SC DHEC) and the Environmental Protection Agency (EPA), which designated Brewer a Superfund site.
 Today, the Canadian company Carolina Rush is exploring the possibility of reopening the site to mine for gold and copper.